KDevZilla/AStar/README.md

 # AStar

 The A* search algorithm and Breath-first search are demonstrated in this software.
-A* is the most popular choice amoung the developer who need to implement a path finding algorithm.
+A* is the most popular choice among the developers who need to implement a path finding algorithm.

 ![Image Image](https://github.com/KDevZilla/Resource/blob/main/AStar_Screen_01.png)